Beginner15 min read

 3. Get Pre-Approved: Know exactly how much you can borrow before shopping

-4. Analyze Deals: Use Investra to evaluate 10+ properties and understand your market
+4. Analyze Deals: Use Investra AI to evaluate 10+ properties and understand your market

 5. Make Offers: Start submitting offers.
 Expect rejections—they're part of the process